- Who is covered?

 - No defence in the event of a lawsuit

-This means that even though you have purchased a policy through the City or Town where you reside, you will not be covered should your Players be injured or you are sued!
+This means that even though you have purchased a policy through your City or Town where you reside, you may not be covered should your players be injured, or you are sued!

-1. Complete an Incident Report within 24 hours of the accident and email, fax or mail to Slo-Pitch Ontario.
-This can be completed by the League, Team or Player.
+1. Complete an SPO Incident Report within forty-eight (48) hours, and scan and email it to Slo-Pitch Ontario.
+The Report can be completed by the League or Tournament Director, Team Contact, Coach, or the Player.

-2. It is the responsibility of the insured to notify the SPO office of an injury and to request an Athletic Accident Claim Form within thirty (30) days of the accident.
+2. It is the responsibility of the insured to notify the SPO office of any injury claim within thirty (30) days of the incident, and to request a Sport Accident Claim Form.
+Additional information for submitting a Claim will be provided to the insured at that time.

-PLEASE NOTE: Some reimbursements have limits and/or caps.
+PLEASE NOTE: Coverage is secondary and some reimbursements have limits and/or caps.
 This is NOT a LOSS OF WAGE or INCOME POLICY.